xiangfeiye/first-try/README.md

 # first-try
 this is the first repo
+I made it in 7/20